By LCol Don Chipman, (Ret'd)

 Lt Wood proceeded overseas in 1941 and was selected to take part in Operation RUTTER and consequently Operation JUBILEE.
 He was serving with 2nd Division Engineers when he landed, or rather swam ashore, at Dieppe.
 Lt Wood’s craft was hung up some 50 feet out and he was not able to achieve his assigned mission.
 For the first while, he brought wounded men back to the landing craft.
 When the tide had receded enough, although wounded himself, he spent the rest of the day carrying beehive charges across the beach and rolls of chespaling for tanks until he was taken prisoner and treated for his wounds.

-After being captured, he was eventually taken to Oflag VIIB in Eichstatt, about 60 kilometres from Bavaria.
+After being captured, he was eventually taken to Oflag VIIB in Eichstatt, about 60 kilometres from Munich in Bavaria.
 Later that year, along with 64 other prisoners, he made an escape through a tunnel, but like all the rest, was re-captured.
 He was then sent to Colditz Castle, the inescapable Oflag IVC, where he spent most of the rest of the war.
 While he was at Colditz, a fellow PoW, Lt WA Millar, an RCE officer also captured at Dieppe, suggested prisoners record their experiences for posterity.
 Lt Wood became the editor of the collection and had it published in Britain after the war as Detour: The Story of Oflag IVC’.
 He presented a personal copy to then-Princess Elizabeth and it remains in the Royal Collection.
 Other copies were presented to the King, Mr. Churchill, prime ministers of all the Dominions, General Crerar and many other personalities of the time.
 Most of all, Lt Wood expressed an undying debt of gratitude to the Canadian Red Cross for the food boxes sent to Germany for our PoWs and donated all proceeds of the book to the Red Cross.
-Lt John Watton, a British infantry officer in the Border Regiment captured at Dunkirk and incarcerated at Colditz, illustrated the book with pastel portraits and cartoons
+Lt John Watton, a British infantry officer in the Border Regiment captured at Dunkirk and incarcerated at Colditz, illustrated the book with pastel portraits and cartoons.

 Lt Wood returned to mining after the war, working mostly in BC and then settling in Vancouver.
 He spoke of his experiences at many functions and never failed to mention words to the effect, “but those Canadian Private Soldiers, who never did know when to quit, stayed there and took as heavy a concentration of fire as anybody was ever asked to take for over seven hours, and thus added another inspiring page to our Nation's history.”
 He spoke of the treatment Canadian prisoners were given at Dieppe.
 Given the situation, the Germans treated the prisoners well.
 They were disarmed; officers and men were separated; the officers carried wounded; the men marched off.
 He admired the impartial way the Germans tended our wounded and severe cases got first treatment, irrespective of their uniform.